vipulnaik/working-drafts/lesswrong/aligning-my-web-server-with-devops-practices-part-1-backups.md

-* **Size of backups on S3 and corresponding cost**: The number of backup files grew linearly with time, and even assuming that the backups were growing in size from one day to the next (as most sites didn't have huge growth in content), we still get a linear increase in S3 cost.
+* **Size of backups on S3 and corresponding cost**: The number of backup files grew linearly with time, and even assuming that the backups were not growing in size from one day to the next (a reasonable approximation, as most sites didn't have huge growth in content), we still get a linear increase in S3 cost.
 This wasn't acceptable.

   * I implemented a lifecycle policy in S3 for the bucket with the primary backups that expired old code backups and SQL backups